aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <pre><code><b>public</b> <b>fun</b> <a href="features.md#0x1_features_migrate_to_concurrent_fungible_balance_enabled">migrate_to_concurrent_fungible_balance_enabled</a>(): bool <b>acquires</b> <a href="features.md#0x1_features_Features">Features</a> {
-    // concurrent fungible assets cannot be used <b>if</b> aggregator v2 api is not enabled.
+    // concurrent fungible balance cannot be used <b>if</b> aggregator v2 api is not enabled.
     <a href="features.md#0x1_features_is_enabled">is_enabled</a>(<a href="features.md#0x1_features_MIGRATE_TO_CONCURRENT_FUNGIBLE_BALANCE">MIGRATE_TO_CONCURRENT_FUNGIBLE_BALANCE</a>) && <a href="features.md#0x1_features_aggregator_v2_api_enabled">aggregator_v2_api_enabled</a>()
 }
 </code></pre>